Getty Images. Art: Jillian Sellers.

 And before helping your teen open a credit card, be sure they actually understand the basics.

 "You can't expect your teen to make smart decisions with credit if they don't understand how it works," says Dana Marineau, a VP and financial advisor at Credit Karma.

 "Before giving your teenager the green light to get a credit card, make sure you've covered the basics, including how credit works and why it's different from cash, what happens when you charge money to your credit card that you don't repay, due dates and penalties for late payments, who is responsible for paying the bill, and how to do it."

 While there are countless apps out there to help teens manage their money, the most important aspect of an app is that your teen is actually interested in using it.

 "The most effective money management app is one your teenager will consistently use," Castellano notes.
 "It has to be engaging, simple, and genuinely helpful.
 There are also goal-based savings accounts like Smarty Pig, for example, that allow you to not only earn a good return on your savings but also lets you set goals and track your progress toward meeting them."

 Some great options for money management apps for kids:

-Bankaroo—Billed as a “virtual bank” for kids, this app teaches them how to spend responsibly and save for their short or long-term goals.
+Bankaroo—Billed as a "virtual bank" for kids, Bankaroo teaches them how to spend responsibly and save for their short- or long-term goals.

 And perhaps one of the best strategies for teaching teens about money?
-Not turning it into a lecture.
+Not turning it into a monologue.